-It’s hard to believe that a solid friendship could evolve from a brief encounter on a crowded Mexico City Metro car, but in summer 2010, that’s what happened.
+It’s hard to believe that a solid friendship could evolve from a brief encounter on a crowded Mexico City Metro car, but in the summer of 2010, that’s what happened to me.

 It was my first full day in Mexico City and I was with two New Zealanders from my hostel and we weren’t quite sure where we were going.
 A kind soul saw us looking confused and stepped in to help us out.
 Along with some exceptionally friendly locals I’d met the night before at the hostel, he set the tone for my exploration of a Mexico City that was so different from what you tend to see in the headlines.